 The site was surprisingly big, with a big fire pit, make-shift benches, and even had a marked path that led to park-maintained bathroom area (a box with a lid, but better than digging a hole yourself and something the ladies will appreciate.
 I did.)

-We managed to set up the tent and get settled before dark, but ate dinner with the light from our headlamps and the fire.
+We managed to set up the tent and get settled before dark, but ate dinner with the light from our headlamps and the fire, and with the company of a few mice that came out looking for crumbs.

 Lesson Three: Leave on time so you can eat in the daylight.